ibm-messaging/mq-azure/pacemaker/README.md

 its own update domain.

 To see that the three virtual machines have been put into different fault zones and update zones by the deployment, in the Microsoft Azure Portal go to `All resources` and find the Availability set.
-In the right-hand window you should see a list of the virtual machines in the Availability set and the fault domain and update domain for each.
+Click on the Availability set name and in the right-hand window you should see a list of the virtual machines in the Availability set and the fault domain and update domain for each.

 When I did this I saw the following: